alstampe/Capstone---NLP-project/capstone report template.md

 I realized that the three separate questions posed in the project would have to be answered with three separate paths with different data prepping and processing.

 1) Data analysis of all words in all books in the mini-library
 - With a focus on the sum of all words in the book collection the preprocessing starts with a 'full' collection of words across the books.
 The text is divided into sentences and all words are identified separately.
-The books are structored into sentences, using a trained process.
+The books are structured into sentences, using a trained process.
 I also use a word-oriented vectorization and eventually look at the matrix of all words, identifying the most frequent words and how the words are related to each other in the matrix.

 In the analysis process i keep separate versions of the resukt of different text preparations, to be in control of the results and which versions suitable for the next step of analysis.